luisschubert/SubsystemEventLogging/README.md

 # SubsystemEventLogging
->a client-server program for communicating systemevents to the log
+>programs for communicating system-events using sockets

 *All programs that monitor subsystems instantiate the EventDispatcher to report information to the system log.*

-> one to many relationship between EventLogger and EventDispatcher.
+> one-to-many relationship exists between EventLogger and EventDispatcher.

 ## EventDispatcher.cpp
 contains EventDispatcher class to be used by subsystems to send messages to the log.